-India's automobile major on Tuesday launched the GenX Nano, a new technologically-advanced hatchback aimed at the "trendy, youthful, bold and stylish customer".
+India's automobile major Tata Motors on Tuesday launched the GenX Nano, a new technologically-advanced hatchback aimed at the "trendy, youthful, bold and stylish customer".
 Some analysts, however, expressed their doubts about the new entry-level hatchback.

-Stressing that the Nano -- originally conceived as a Rs.1 lakh car -- has put on the world motoring map by demonstrating innovation and frugal engineering, the company's president for passenger vehicles Mayank Pareek said: "It continues to remain an important brand in our passenger vehicle portfolio and we have been constantly evolving the product."
+Stressing that the Nano -- originally conceived as a Rs.1 lakh car -- has put India on the world motoring map by demonstrating innovation and frugal engineering, the company's president for passenger vehicles Mayank Pareek said: "It continues to remain an important brand in our passenger vehicle portfolio and we have been constantly evolving the product."

 The launch of the GenX Nano is very crucial for the automobile giant, with the Nano sales having dipped over the past three fiscals.